 - Serif fonts work well for digital fields or roles that involve creative work, while sans serif fonts are a better fit for more conservative industries.
 This is because serif fonts generally have an extra design and stroke embellishment at the end of letters, while serif fonts keep it simple.

-To make sure that your resume gets picked out of the crowd, and keeping those six seconds in mind, why not place a lot of visual emphasis on your contact information section?
+To make sure that your resume gets picked out of the crowd, and keeping those seven seconds in mind, why not place a lot of visual emphasis on your contact information section?

 Here are a number of things you can do to make your contact info section stand out:

 - Use icons (we have lots of them in Piktochart!) to add live links to your personal website, social media, email address, and portfolio.

 - Use white space to draw the recruiter’s eye into your contact information.

 - Use color – you can change the color of the text itself, or create a new background color just for your contact info section.

 In the example below, Paolo Pettigiani uses a pop of color and white space for his contact info page.